 First of all… LOLZ.
 Who works out in sweatpants anymore!?
 (Note: I am so sorry if you are reading this and you do, but also if you do, enlighten me?)
 They just aren’t functional!
 Sweatpants get SO hot, they’re baggy and get tangled if you are on the elliptical, or they bunch up over your legs if you are doing downward dog.
 And I don’t take spinning but could you even imagine trying to take a spin class in sweatpants?
 A big fat NOPE to that.
 I have three pairs of sweatpants (Aviator Nation makes the best ones, for the record).
 Sometimes I’ll wear them over shorts or capris as I walk to the gym but I certainly don’t work out in them.
 My sweats are reserved for introvert time at home and trust me, I get a lot of use out of them but no actual sweating happens while wearing my sweatpants.
 Even the author referred to sweatpants as “basically towels with waistbands.”
 If you are getting in a good sweat, how would that be more comfortable!?

-Next: I do NOT work out in cute clothing to look sexy for a man.
+Next: I don’t work out in cute clothing to look sexy for a man.
 I don’t know a single woman who does this.
-F*ck no!!!
+Yuck.
 The idea of it made me actually laugh.
 I work out in cute workout clothing because it motivate me and make ME feel good!
 My cute stuff also happens to be very functional – designed to help me get a better workout.
 Since starting to work out in the morning, I have gotten into the habit of laying out my workout clothes for the next day ahead of time.
 (Just one more thing to save time.)
 Knowing that I am going to put on a cute outfit motivates me to get up, throw it on, and get my workout in!
 Perhaps that is superficial but honestly, I have a hard time motivating and if something gets me to the gym, it’s generally a very good thing.

 As for working out in tight clothing, I actually think that is a must – especially in yoga or barre where you have to be so careful with your alignment and how you hold your poses.
 Though my core is far from perfect I wear a crop top + high waisted leggings to yoga as a) I don’t have to deal with a tank top bunching up around my head when we go upside down, and b) I get hot, and c) I can actually see my body, monitor it, and make sure I’m holding the poses properly.
 It has nothing to do with looking sexy but more with getting the poses right.
 The idea that we wear this stuff to look sexy and/or dress for men at THE GYM is positively ludicrous.

-Also… screw this line!
+Also… yuck to this line!
 “Women can, of course, be fit and liberated.
 We may be able to conquer the world wearing spandex.
 But wouldn’t it be easier to do so in pants that don’t threaten to show every dimple and roll in every woman over 30?”
 (She says this shortly after saying “It’s not good manners for women to tell other women how to dress.”
 Yeah, Honor, that isn’t good manners and you’re contradicting yourself a bit.)

 Not only is that line insulting to women over 30 (many of us), women with dimples and rolls (all of us), it just comes off as rude and insecure on her part.
 She has no business telling other women what to wear… insulting women’s bodies, or inferring that once you hit a certain age you’re just doomed.
 UGH.